dmbarbour/wikilon/docs/Perf.md

 * **runABC 32 bit Wikilon**
  * memory relative offsets
  * smaller integer types
- *

 ## Repeat 10M

-* old `aoi` interpreter: 213 seconds
+* old aoi interpreter: 213 seconds
-* alpha `runABC` Haskell: 413 seconds
+* alpha runABC Haskell: 413 seconds
-* alpha `runABC` Wikilon: 19.2 seconds
+* alpha runABC Wikilon: 19.0 seconds
+* runABC 32 bit Wikilon: 19.7 seconds

 This is a promising start.
 A 10x improvement over my old `aoi` interpreter even before optimization work or JIT.
+This also demonstrates that the 32-bit vs. 64-bit doesn't make a significant difference on CPU performance, while effectively doubling the working context space.

 However, objectively this is not *good* performance.
 20 seconds for 10M loops is ~2 microseconds per loop.
 I hope to achieve *at least* another 10x improvement here in the medium term, via accelerators.
 Long term, a ~100x improvement is desirable via JIT.

  Cheap fixpoints and loops will almost certainly be a basis for many object/stream models.